Primary spine practitioner: History

 The concept of a spine care clinician or practitioner was first presented by neurologist Scott Haldeman in an editorial in The Spine Journal in 2001.
 The PSP role may include all clinical specialties that treat patients with spinal disease.
 This was emphasized at the American Back Society Annual Convention in San Francisco in November 2005.

 At that time none of the current clinical disciplines offering care to people with spinal disorders were adequately trained in the skills necessary to offer treatment protocols consistent with current evidence-based guidelines.
 The necessity to define a primary spine care clinician or specialist became even more evident when it was determined that there were over 200 treatment approaches available for people with spinal pain but a lack of clinicians with the knowledge, and ability to guide patients through these treatment options.

 Similar considerations were presented in the British Medical Journal by Harvigsen et al. which noted that the general medical practitioner is not adequately equipped to deal with the complexities of musculoskeletal disorders and suggested that the solution to this problem would be the development of a primary musculoskeletal specialist.
-Hartvigsen et al. suggests that chiropractors, physical therapists or osteopathic physicians could serve this purpose with some changes in education, clinical practice and licensure of these professions.
+Hartvigsen et al. argued that, with appropriate changes to education, clinical practice, and professional regulation, chiropractors, physical therapists, and osteopathic physicians could play an expanded role in delivering evidence-based musculoskeletal care.